lastefoto-ee/lastefoto-ee.github.io/content/en/project/pregnancy/index.md

   image: pregnancy-photo-shoot-25.jpg
   caption: Pregnancy photo shoot in Tallinn
 ---
+>If the pregnancy proceeds calmly and without complications, then the ideal time for a photo shoot will be 28-36 weeks.
+If the tummy began to grow early or twins are expected, a photo shoot can be carried out starting from the 26th week.

 ## Pregnancy photo shoot - Package S

 * 1-2 set ups